S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 Effect is already occurring:

--   (current situation) _Information is unstructured, kept in silos and sometimes unrecorded_, (current effect) _leading to people’s inability to support each other, and understand and contribute to the bigger picture_, (relevance) _which impedes our ability to effectively do our work_.
+-   (current situation) _Information is unstructured, kept in silos and sometimes unrecorded_, (current effect) _leading to people's inability to support each other, and understand and contribute to the bigger picture_, (relevance) _which impedes our ability to effectively do our work_.
--   (current situation) _We spend 25% of our work hours on admin work_ (effect) _and this is leading to slow response time for customer requests and a growing number of complaints._ (relevance) _We’re starting to develop a bad reputation and run the risk of losing customers and compromising future sales._
+-   (current situation) _We spend 25% of our work hours on admin work_ (effect) _and this is leading to slow response time for customer requests and a growing number of complaints._ (relevance) _We're starting to develop a bad reputation and run the risk of losing customers and compromising future sales._

 Effect is anticipated:

--   (current situation) _We’re preparing to recruit five new members into the development teams_, (anticipated effect) _and a lack of relevant training could lead to inefficiencies and errors_, (relevance) _and an overall decrease in team productivity and quality of work_.
+-   (current situation) _We're preparing to recruit five new members into the development teams_, (anticipated effect) _and a lack of relevant training could lead to inefficiencies and errors_, (relevance) _and an overall decrease in team productivity and quality of work_.

 Effect is already occurring and relevance is implicit: